 What are the top 5 tips for running programmatic advertising?

 1. Ask the hard questions.

-When picking a partner, don’t be afraid to get tough.
+When picking a programmatic company, don’t be afraid to get tough.
 What ad exchanges do you partner with?
 What third-party data sources will I have access to?
 What are the different variables I can adjust my bid on?
 Do you have direct access to ad exchanges, or do you work with a DSP?
 Do you invoice with a dynamic CPM or fixed CPM?